agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/ignore-expressions/lesson.md

 Expression of type Nat cannot produce expected type ()
 ```

-The error occurs because the `like` function returns a value of type `Nat`, but the `commentAndLike`
+The error occurs because the `like` function is called as the last expression in the `commentAndLike`
-function does not return any value.
-The last expression of `commentAndLike` is evaluated as the
+function.
+As such, it is evaluated as the return value of the `commentAndLike` function.
+However,
-return value of the function, leading to a type mismatch.
+`commentAndLike` does not return `Nat`, it returns `()` (no value).
+This leads to a type mismatch.

 You can fix this by adding the `ignore` keyword before the call to `like`: